The BSANZ Medical Student Reflective Essay Competition

 The Board of the Balint Society of Australia and New Zealand (BSANZ) invites medical students in Australia and New Zealand to submit an essay to the BSANZ Essay Competition, which is held every two years.

-The judges are delighted and moved by the standard of entries received in the 2017 competition.
+The judges are always delighted and moved by the standard of entries received in the competition.

-The prizewinning essays are published on this website, see the links at the top right of the page.
+Prizewinning essays from previous competitions are published on the website, see the links at the top right of this page.

 Reflective essays submitted should describe a student-patient relationship, an experience, or experiences, from within the student’s medical studies and include critical reflection on personal meetings with patients.
 Material already used for course work can be re-worked for submission, but previously published work for medical theses or diplomas should not be submitted.
 Each essay should include: